 What to Look for in an Electric Grill

 When it comes to wattage, the more watts your electric grill has the more powerful your grill will be.
-Most electric grills are around 1,000 watts.
-If your grill has less than that, it’s less likely to give your food those desirable grill lines.
+Most electric grills are around 1000 watts and can go up to about 1,700.
+If your grill is on the lesser end, it’s less likely to give your food those desirable grill lines.
 If you’re only cooking for one or two people, you might not need all that power and can save money by purchasing a grill with just enough watts.

-Some electric grills have nonstick grill tops making clean up a breeze.
+Some electric grills have nonstick grill tops making clean-up a breeze.
 There are also fat drainage systems that help, too.
 You’ll want to clean your grill when it’s still slightly warm making it easier to scrape off protein remnants and sticky oils.
-Look for grill parts that are safe for the dishwasher.
+To make everything easier, look for a grill that has removable, dishwasher-friendly parts.

 Why Trust Simply Recipes?

-Lia Picard is a freelance writer whose work appears in the New York Times, Wine Enthusiast, and Food & Wine.
+The original recommendations came from Lia Picard, a freelance writer whose work appears in the New York Times, Wine Enthusiast, and Food & Wine.
 She appreciates the fact that not everyone can have two grills in their backyard and wants to help them make the most of their electric grills.